Save Tips on AC for Your Ann Arbor Home!

 Check your AC Ductwork!

-One of the most important ways to improve the efficiency of your AC system is to carefully check all your ductwork for cracks, blocks, and leaks.
-The “conditioned” air your AC system produces can escape through cracks in the ducts and either depressurize your home, or cool areas that do not need to be cooled.
+One of the most important ways to improve the efficiency of your AC is to carefully check all your ductwork for cracks, blocks, and leaks.
+The “conditioned” air your HVAC system produces can escape through cracks in the ducts and either depressurize your home, or cool areas that do not need to be cooled.
 Less efficiency means more running time, adding to your electric bill and making your home less comfortable.

-Generally, the older your home is, the more likely it is that your AC system will have leaks.
+Generally, the older your home is, the more likely it is that your ductwork will have leaks.
 By the way, leaks in the air returns also reduce the effectiveness of your system by raising the temperature of the “supply” air.
 Your condenser and fan both have to work harder and … you guessed it, your electric bill goes up!
 Checking your duct system for cracks, blocks and leaks is a fairly simple process, and the repairs are usually very inexpensive.

 Almost every AC system would benefit from the installation of a programmable thermostat.
 These thermostats help to regulate temperature, prevent excessive heating or cooling and usually reduce the amount of energy your AC system uses.
 We recommend setting your thermostat no lower than 76 degrees Fahrenheit in the summer, and no higher than 70 degrees Fahrenheit in the winter.
 The greater the difference between the outside temperature and the target temperature for your AC system, the more energy you’ll used getting there.